 - Linux 64-bit

-- Click Create and then Download Client.
+- Click Create.
+Then, click Download Client.

-Step 4: Install and activate the client
+Step 4: Install and activate the backup client

 After you download the installation package of a backup client for files, perform the following steps to install and activate the backup client:

 - Run the tar -xzvf hbr-install-xxx-linux-amd64.tar.gz command to decompress the installation package to a specified directory.
 Then, run

 the ./setup command to install the backup client.

 Note Make sure that enough space is available in the installation directory because both operational logs and an executable file are saved in the installation directory.

 - Activate the backup client.
 Go to the HBR console.
 In the Add Client pane, click Next.
 In the Activate Client step, set the parameters.
 The following table describes the